Pickup is Thursday, November 17 from 10am to 6pm AND Friday, November 18 from 9am to 12noon.

 Add coconut milk and lime juice, and puree.

 Curried Winter Squash Soup

-Angelic Organics Kitchen (adapted from Greene on Greens).
+from Angelic Organics Kitchen (adapted from Greene on Greens)

 3 tablespoons unsalted butter